Lucy Hale Talks Recent Perfect Date In Central Park

 When you think of celebrities going on dates, you might imagine romantic evenings spent at five-star restaurants with plenty of champagne and caviar or an afternoon spent lounging on a private yacht.
 What you might not think of is an early morning stroll through one of the most visited spots in New York City.

-In an interview with Remix, the Life Sentence actress opened up about her love life and her favourite date spot.
+In an interview with Remix, the Life Sentence actress opened up about her love life and her favorite date spot.

 "A great date was recently in New York when someone asked me to walk around Central Park with them one morning," Hale told Remix.
 "I thought that was the sweetest thing because it was purely from them wanting to get to know me and for no other motive at all."